 - Traveling pain radiating along the nerve throughout the arm

-The prognosis for a patient experiencing a cervical disc protrusion is most often good.
-Normally, symptoms can be managed with a conservative treatment plan that incorporates exercise, rest, heat application and pain medication.
-Occasionally, however, a patient will not respond to non-surgical treatment, and their condition could warrant spine surgery.
+Many times, symptoms can be managed with a conservative treatment plan that incorporates exercise, rest, heat application and pain medication.
+Occasionally, however, a patient will not respond to nonsurgical treatment, which means that surgical treatment may be the next option.